 I frequently see old 401k plans that have been ignored and forgotten since they were first established.
 Some of these plans often contain high-fee mutual funds that have consistently underperformed their benchmarks for many consecutive years.
 I typically recommend replacing some of these funds with low-fee alternatives like index funds and ETFs.
 Paying low fees will keep more money in your pocket.

 Many business owners hold a substantial amount of their wealth locked in their business.
 By doing so, they expose themselves to what we call a concentrated risk.
 Any economic, legal and market developments that can adversely impact your industry can also hurt your personal wealth.

-The best way to protect yourself is diversification.
+The best way to protect yourself is by diversification.
 Investing in uncorrelated assets can decrease the overall risk of your portfolio.
-A typical diversified portfolio may include large-, mid-, small-cap, and international stocks, real estate, gold, government and corporate fixed income.
+A typical diversified portfolio may include large-, mid-, small-cap, and international stocks, real estate, gold, government, and corporate fixed income.